lekpeng/lekpeng.github.io/index.md

 ---

 ### Health Up
 <p>A web application which helps the user achieve their health goal, by calculating the calories they need and recommending recipes for them.
-Primarily focusing on static rendering, and mobile responsiveness  </p>
+Primarily focusing on static rendering, and mobile responsiveness.  </p>

 - **[Application Link](https://sandrafongshurui.github.io/Health-Up/index.html)**
 - **[Repo](https://github.com/Sandrafongshurui/Health-Up)**